liuxuhelloworld/liuxuhelloworld.github.io/_posts/notes/ai_a_guide_for_thinking_humans/2024-10-21-ai-guide-for-thinking-humans-introduction.md

 # Subsymbolic AI
 Subsymbolic approaches to AI took inspiration from neuroscience and sought to capture the sometimes-unconscious thought processes underlying what some have called fast perception, such as recognizing faces or identifying spoken words.
 Subsymbolic AI programs do not contain the kind of human-understandable language.
 Instead, a subsymbolic program is essentially a stack of equations, a thicket of often hard-to-interpret operations on numbers.

 An early example of a subsymbolic, brain-inspired AI program was the perceptron, invented in the late 1950s by the psychologist Frank Rosenblatt.
-The perceptron was an important milestone in AI and was the influential great-grandparent of modern AI's most successful tool, deep neural networks.
+The perceptron was an important milestone in AI and was the influential great-grandparent of modern AI's most successful tool, **deep neural networks**.

 Rosenblatt's invention of perceptrons was inspired by the way in which neurons process information.
 A neuron is a cell in the brain that receives electrical or chemical input from other neurons that connect to it.
 Roughly speaking, a neuron sums up all the inputs it receives from other neurons, and if the total sum reaches a certain threshold level, the neuron fires.
 Importantly, different connections from other neurons to a given neuron have different strengths; in calculating the sum of its inputs, the given neuron gives more weight to inputs from stronger connections than inputs from weaker connections.
 Neuroscientists believe that adjustments to the strength of connections between neurons is a key part of how learning takes place in the brain.